ullibak/SimpleDRO_Pico/README.md

 # SimpleDRO
 DRO-like readout of digital caliper or digital dial indicator using Raspberry Pi Pico and Arduino IDE

-If you do not have a digital readout (DRO) on your lathe or millig machine, you can use this little helper to get precise readings with DRO-like functions.
+If you do not have a digital readout (DRO) on your lathe, drill press or millig machine, you can use this little helper to get precise readings with DRO-like functions for one axis.

 ### Features
 - Show readout of caliper on a display